 The eleventh hour of the eleventh day of the eleventh month attained special significance in the post-war years.
 The moment when hostilities ceased on the Western Front became universally associated with the remembrance of those who had died in the war.

-11 ways to commemorate Remembrance Day
+11 Ways to Commemorate Remembrance Day

 From discovering the history of Remembrance Day virtually to watching past National Commemorative Services, giving you the best ANZAC biscuit recipe or tips on how to interview a family member or friend about their war experiences.
 Here are 11 different ways that you can get ready for Remembrance Day this year.